PrezBala/ProjectTwo-Quiz/README.md

 + Missing h1 closing tags within the game.html
 + Missing <"/div"> within the game.html page.

+I've checked each html page under the checker and all passed.

 <img src="https://github.com/PrezBala/ProjectTwo-Quiz/blob/main/assets/readmeimages/htmlcheck.png">

 The CSS was tested using the validator at [https://jigsaw.w3.org/css-validator/] and no errors were reported.

+I've checked each CSS under the checker and all passed.

 <img src="https://github.com/PrezBala/ProjectTwo-Quiz/blob/main/assets/readmeimages/csscheck.png">

 The Javascript was tested using the validator at [https://jshint.com/] no errors once corrections were made (corrections were to add ';')

+I've checked each Javascript under the checker and all passed.

 <img src="https://github.com/PrezBala/ProjectTwo-Quiz/blob/main/assets/readmeimages/javacheck.png">